Swetathakare/Movie-Review-Webpage/README.md

 # Movie-Review-Webpage

-I have made basic responsive webpage to review a movie ( Dangal ) using html amd css.
+I have made basic responsive webpage to review a movie ( Dangal ) using html and css.

 Link :- https://heartfelt-pie-e87e62.netlify.app/